Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Pros

-- Direct Lady Bird Lake frontage — the building sits at 43 Rainey St, closer to the water than any other tower on the street
+- Direct Lady Bird Lake frontage — 43 Rainey St, closer to the water than any other tower on the street

 - 31 stories with views of the State Capitol, Lady Bird Lake, and the Hill Country